gruppe-adler/grad_meh/docs/metajson_spec.md

 #### (2)
 _(Little disclaimer: We're not completely sure if the follwoing is 100% correct.
-We couldn't find proper documentation for Arma 3's grid formats and extrapolated the following from just trying out a couple of formats outself)_
+We couldn't find proper documentation for Arma 3's grid formats and extrapolated the following from just trying out a couple of formats ourselves.
+Hit us up, if you find any proper documentation!)_
 // TODO